sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 Cache management is highly important due to the limited size of of the faster storage medium.
 There are different levels of cache-memory, indicating the memory's proximity to the CPU (lower == closer).
 As the distance to the CPU increases, so does the available memory space of the cache.

+### Cascading termination

+Some systems terminate all of the child processes when they terminate the parent process.
+This is called __'cascading termination'__.

 ### CLI